Ahsan-Sagheer/IAM-project-Using-MS-Forms-Automate-and-Azure/README.md

 Introduction

 In this project, I automated the creation of Azure Active Directory (Azure AD) users based on responses submitted through a Microsoft Form.
-The integration was achieved using Power Automate to process the form responses and dynamically create users in Azure AD, streamlining the onboarding process for new employees.
+By integrating Microsoft Forms with Power Automate, this workflow streamlines employee onboarding, reducing manual effort and improving accuracy.

 Key Features

-Automated user creation based on form inputs.
+Automated user creation in Azure AD based on form submissions.

-Dynamic group assignment using Azure AD.
+Dynamic group assignment using Azure AD membership rules.

-Scalability and accuracy for onboarding workflows.

-Implementation Overview

-Architecture

-The architecture consists of:

-Microsoft Forms: To collect employee onboarding information.

-Power Automate: To trigger workflows and process data.

-Azure AD: For user management and dynamic group assignments.

-Workflow Details
+Scalability to adapt to various organizational requirements.

+Course of Action

-Microsoft Form Setup:
+Microsoft Forms Setup

-A form titled "New Employee Onboarding Form" was created to capture essential employee details like last name, start date, email, department, and equipment requirements.
+I created a form titled "New Employee Onboarding Form" to collect essential employee information.
+This form includes fields for:

+Last Name

+Start Date

+Email Address

+Department

+Equipment Requirements

-Power Automate Workflow:
+Power Automate Workflow

-Triggered upon form submission, the workflow retrieves the form responses and creates a user in Azure AD.
+Using Power Automate, I built a workflow to trigger upon form submission.
+The workflow retrieves responses and creates users in Azure AD with the following configurations:

-Key Configurations:

-- Trigger: "When a new response is submitted"
-  Details:
-    FormID: "New Employee Onboarding Form"
-- Action: "Create user in Azure AD"
-  Details:
-    AccountEnabled: false
-    DisplayName: "John Doe"
-    MailNickname: "John"
+Account Status: Disabled by default

+Display Name: Concatenation of First and Last Name

+Email Configuration: Automatically assigned based on form input

-    Password: "$pring1234!"
+Password: Predefined temporary password
-    UserPrincipalName: "john.doe@example.com"

-Dynamic Group Configuration in Azure AD:
+Dynamic Group Configuration

-Created dynamic security groups with membership rules based on user attributes (e.g., department).
+Dynamic groups were created in Azure AD to automatically assign users to specific groups based on their department.
+For example, a rule for the "Help Desk" group ensures that any user with the department "help desk" is automatically added.

-Rule Syntax:
+Dynamic Membership Rule Example:

 (user.department -eq "help desk")

-Verification:

-Users were verified in Azure AD for successful creation and proper group assignments.
+Verification and Results

+Once the workflow ran, users were successfully created and verified in Azure AD.
+They were automatically assigned to their respective dynamic groups based on their form inputs.

 Results

-Efficiency: Reduced manual effort and onboarding time.
+Efficiency: Significantly reduced onboarding time.

-Accuracy: Eliminated errors by automating data mapping.
+Accuracy: Ensured error-free user creation by automating data mapping.

-Scalability: Dynamic groups ensure users are automatically assigned based on predefined criteria.
+Scalability: Simplified group management with dynamic rules.

 Future Enhancements

-Notifications: Add email notifications for IT and HR teams upon user creation.
+Implement email notifications for IT and HR teams upon user creation.

-Approvals: Introduce approval workflows before enabling accounts.

-Role Assignments: Automate role assignment based on form inputs.

-Repository Content

-This repository contains:

-Workflow screenshots and architecture diagrams.
+Add an approval step to enable accounts after initial creation.

+Extend the workflow to assign specific roles based on department.

 YAML files for Power Automate configurations.